 A conversation with Charlie Vela and Ronnie Garza, directors of As I Walk Through the Valley, and Scott Boehm, Assistant Professor of Spanish and Global Studies at Michigan State University and Director of the MSU Latinx Film Festival.
 Featured at the MSU Latinx Film Festival, As I Walk Through the Valley is the first comprehensive look at rock music in the Rio Grande Valley.
 Vela, Garza, and Boehm talk about documenting 40 years of musical history and Mexican-American culture.

-Blurring Boundaries: Arabic Identities in the World (November 20, 2017)
+Episode 3: Blurring Boundaries: Arabic Identities in the World (December 2017)

 Who are ‘we’ and who is the ‘other’?
 This is a question that has become increasingly complex in late modern times due to the effects of globalization.
 In the Arabic world, another force is driving this question.
 Guests Camelia Suleiman, Marc Bernstein and Safoi Babana-Hampton talked with us about this force and its effects in the Arabic world across and beyond the Mediterranean.
 See also Blurring Boundaries.
 A Global Perspective Symposium

-The Language of Self and Italian Cinema (November 7, 2017)
+Episode 2: The Language of Self and Italian Cinema (November 2017)

 Philosophy, aesthetics and post-realist media productions have unseated conventional politics, blurring boundaries between fiction and documentation, the self and the Other, autobiography and biography.
 Italian cinema had identified subjects of the global Italian world to convey the changing positions of the director and the viewer.
 Guests: Marcia Landy, Distinguished Professor Emerita of English and Italian Studies at the University of Pittsburgh, in conversation with Joseph Francese, Distinguished Professor at Michigan State University.